narainkarthikv/contribution-cards/README.md

 ---

-## 👥 Contributors

-Thanks to these amazing people: [Contributors List](./Contributors.md)

----

-## 📜 License

-This project is licensed under the [MIT License](./MIT-LICENSE.txt).

----

 <p align="center">
   <b>Happy Contributing! 🎉</b>
 </p>

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/narainkarthikv/contribution-cards/blob/main/MIT-LICENSE.txt) file for details.

 ## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](https://github.com/narainkarthikv/contribution-cards/blob/main/Contributors.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the [MIT-LICENSE.txt](MIT-LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [MIT-LICENSE.txt](https://github.com/narainkarthikv/contribution-cards/blob/main/MIT-LICENSE.txt) file for details.